 Dynamite Crape Myrtle Trees for Sale Online

-This full sun-loving specimen plant has a medium growth rate, increasing up to 2 feet tall in height per year.
+This sun-loving specimen plant has a medium growth rate, increasing up to 2 feet in height per year.
 Each summer, the Crape Myrtle exfoliates its gray-brown colored bark in thin strips to expose a smooth and light brown colored bark.
-The Crape Myrtle Dynamite is adaptable to a wide range of well-drained soil types, very drought tolerant, and pest and disease resistant to powdery mildew.
+The Crape Myrtle Dynamite is adaptable to a wide range of well-drained soil types, drought tolerance, and pest and disease resistance to powdery mildew.

-The Crepe Myrtle fast-growing habit is upright, wide-spreading, multi-stemmed, and can be grown as a shrub or small tree.
-An additional common name is ‘Lilac of the South in reference to its popularity in southern gardens (USDA Zones 7-9).
-This colorful tree is sure to be the focal point of any landscape with its showy red blooms.
+The Crepe Myrtle's fast-growing habit is upright, wide-spreading, multi-stemmed, and can be grown as a shrub or small tree.
+This colorful tree is the focal point of any landscape with its showy red blooms.
+An additional common name is 'Lilac of the South' in reference to its popularity in southern gardens (USDA Zones 7-9).

 |Mature Height:||15 to 18 feet|

 |Flower Color:||Bright fiery red flowers in mid to late summer through the first frost|

 |Foliage:||New growth emerges a rich glossy green, changing to a equally vibrant orange-red in the fall|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting.
 Also try them in large containers on the patio|